-It’s best to shop with familiar brands, perhaps those you would normally see on the high street or other popular brands you know are safe bets.
-Of course, this doesn’t mean you can’t try other places and new businesses, but if you do, it’s worth doing a bit of research first.
-Check out review sites and their social media to see what other consumers have said about them.
+It’s best to shop with familiar brands; perhaps those you would typically see on the high street or other popular brands you know are safe bets.
+Of course, this doesn’t mean you can’t try different places and new businesses, but if you do, it’s worth doing a bit of research first.
+Check out review sites and social media to see what other consumers have said about them.
 Nine times out of ten, this will reveal if they are legitimate or not.

 - Create strong passwords

-If you already have an account with them, or if you’re asked to create an account whilst completing your shopping, be sure to use a strong and unique password.
-Try to avoid using the same password for every site, which makes you more vulnerable to hackers.
+If you already have an account with them or are asked to create an account while completing your shopping, be sure to use a solid and unique password.
+Try to avoid using the same password for every site, making you more vulnerable to hackers.
 Some websites will now let you check out as a guest instead of signing up.
 If you don’t plan on shopping with them too often, this might be the better option.

 - Look for the padlock.

 When you log into legitimate and safe online stores, you’ll notice a little padlock icon in the address bar.
-In fact, you might have already noticed this several times but never realized what it was.
-This is an SSL (Secure Sockets Layer) encryption, and this means the site is secure.
-Alternatively, if you can’t see the padlock but the website starts with https://, this also means the site is secure.
+You might have already seen this several times but never realized what it was.
+This is an SSL (Secure Sockets Layer) encryption, which means the site is secure.
+Alternatively, if you can’t see the padlock but the website starts with HTTPS://, this also means the site is secure.
 Some browsers like Google Chrome will automatically alert you when a site does not have an SSL, and if it doesn’t, it’s usually best to avoid shopping there.

 - Use your credit card over a debit card.